-In mid-October I had a lovely little interlude, just after my birthday, at the Crypt Gallery in Seaford, playing Tide Mills tunes to visitors.
+In mid-October I had a lovely little interlude, at the Crypt Gallery in Seaford, playing Tide Mills tunes to visitors.
 I'd worked very hard on the main Tide Mills lyric so it was good to give it a second airing.

 The Tide Mills Celebration in early October was itself tremendous, I enjoyed it so much.
 Audience comments ranged from "Brilliant!" to "I'm a physical therapist and the way you related to your audience was just so wonderful", and my grandson - roadie for the night - said "It was so good, I'm really proud of you", it doesn't come any better.
 And he took the photo too.